N\'eron models of Jacobians over bases of arbitrary dimension: Introduction

 \subsection{N\'eron models}

 Given a scheme $S$ and a dense open $U\subset S$, proper and smooth schemes over $U$ often have no proper and smooth model over $S$.
-Even so, they may still have a canonical smooth $S$-model, the \emph{N\'eron model}, first introduced in \cite{neron_article}.
+Even so, they may still have a canonical smooth $S$-model, the \emph{N\'eron model}, first introduced in~\cite{neron_article}.
 The N\'eron model of $X_U/U$ is defined as a smooth $S$-model satisfying the \emph{N\'eron mapping property}: for every smooth $S$-scheme $T$ and every $U$-morphism $\phi_U\colon T_U\rightarrow X_U$, there exists a unique morphism $\phi\colon T\ra N$ extending $\phi_U$.
-N\'eron models are unique up to a unique isomorphism, and inherit a group structure from $X_U$ when the latter has one.
+N\'eron models are unique up to a unique isomorphism and inherit a group structure from $X_U$ when it has one.

-N\'eron proved in the original article \cite{neron_article} that abelian varieties over a dense open of a Dedekind scheme always have N\'eron models.
+N\'eron proved in the original article~\cite{neron_article} that abelian varieties over a dense open of a Dedekind scheme always have N\'eron models.
 Recently, people have taken interest in constructing N\'eron models in different settings.
-It was proved by Qing Liu and Jilong Tong in \cite{LiuTong} that smooth and proper curves of positive genus over a dense open of a Dedekind scheme always have N\'eron models.
-This does not apply to genus $0$: Proposition 4.12 of \cite{LiuTong} shows that if $S$ is the spectrum of a discrete valuation ring with field of fractions $K$, then $\mathbb P^1_K$ does not have a N\'eron model over $S$.
+It was proved by Qing Liu and Jilong Tong in~\cite{LiuTong} that smooth and proper curves of positive genus over a dense open of a Dedekind scheme always have N\'eron models.
+This does not apply to genus $0$: if $S$ is the spectrum of a discrete valuation ring with fraction field $K$, then $\mathbb P^1_K$ does not have a N\'eron model.
+Indeed, the N\'eron model, if it existed, would be the smooth and proper model $\mathbb P^1_S$.
+But $\mathbb P^1_S$ does not have the N\'eron mapping property since many automorphisms of $\mathbb P^1_K$ do not extend to automorphisms of $\mathbb P^1_S$ (\textit{e.g.}\ multiplication by a uniformizer).